Corporate and social responsibility

 We encourage engagement with local charities and we have staff who volunteer in a variety of settings.
 Our MD, Richard Phelan, is involved with a children’s circus skills group which really is as exciting as it sounds, teaching unicycle riding, stilt-walking, juggling and aerial silks, to name a few!

-One of our original founders, Nigel Taffs, is a skilled player of the mandolin and the ukulele and his band, Last of the Summer Ukuleles, organises frequent musical events to fund-raise for local charities, as well as playing in residential care homes for the elderly.
+One of our original co-founders, Nigel Taffs, is a skilled player of the mandolin and the ukulele and his band, Last of the Summer Ukuleles, organises frequent musical events to fund-raise for local charities, as well as playing in residential care homes for the elderly.

 The environment